 Optimal Growing Conditions – Microgreen Plants

-As a microgreen grower, I have found that providing the right growing conditions is crucial for the success of your crop.
-In this section, I will discuss the optimal growing conditions for microgreens.
+As a microgreen grower, I know that providing the right growing conditions determines the success of your crop.
+In this section, I discuss the optimal growing conditions for microgreens.

 Lighting Requirements